irinayiwei/YouTube-Subscriber-Prediction/README.md

    - *Visualize* subscriber growth in terms of year and variable importance based on the final model -- BL 1 points**
 - Web App:
    - *Build* a pipeline from local data, modeling, to online amazon web service (AWS) -- BL 8 points*
-   - *Design* the display of the web interface for basic functionalities -- BL8 points*
+   - *Design* the display of the web interface for basic functionalities -- BL 8 points*
    - *Optimize* the interface by adding more visualizations and insights; maximize user interactions -- IB
 - Launching and Testing:
-  - *Launch* the web app on AWS and open for user input and feedback -- 2 points*
+  - *Launch* the web app on AWS and open for user input and feedback -- BL 2 points*
-  - *Test* for errors and fix running issues -- 2 points*
+  - *Test* for errors and fix running issues -- BL 2 points*
   - *Make* adjustment based on user feedback  -- IB

-**Split stories into backlog and icebox**
-    -   Backlog is the set of planned stories that can be prioritized.
-    -   Icebox is where to put:
-        -   Stories to be completed at a later stage that are larger and not yet broken down or
-        -   Ideas that you may or may not follow through on
-        -   Nice-to-haves but not requirements according to the current plan/timeline/charter.

 **Notations**:
 - IB: IceBox
 - BL: Backlog
-- Priority level for backlog:
+- Priority levels for backlog:
   - ****: very urgent, intended for the next two weeks
   - ***:  urgent, steps to be completed after **** tasks are finished
   - **: somewhat urgent, steps around the midpoints of the project